• Free shipping on all orders

 Conclusion

 Seeing tar on your dog’s paws can be scary, but the good news is that it is removable.
-Whether you do it at g in your bathtub or take your dog to the vet, there are numerous ways to get tar off of your dog’s paws.
-If your dog continues to get tar on its paws, you should take steps to prevent the behavior from recurring.
-Many times, dogs get tar from wandering around in the road, especially in hot weather, and wandering in the road is never safe for dogs.
+Whether you do it in your bathtub or take your dog to the vet, there are numerous ways to remove tar from your dog’s paws.
+If your dog continues to get tar on their paws, you should take steps to prevent the behavior from recurring.
+Dogs often get tar from wandering around on the road, especially in hot weather, and walking on the road is never safe for dogs.

 Featured Image Credit: Ivan Babydov, Pexels